Most finance teams don’t need more tools. They need fewer tabs open.

 Start here:

-• Who needs to be involved?
-If sales, ops, and marketing contribute to the budget, you need real collaboration.
+- Who owns the model, and needs to be involved?
+If sales, ops, and marketing contribute to the budget, you need real collaboration without turning finance into the bottleneck or the help desk.

-• What happens when you grow?
-Look for tools that can scale with you — across users, models, and scenarios — without needing a full reimplementation.
+- What happens when you grow?
+Look for tools that can scale with you across users, models, and scenarios, without needing a full reimplementation every time your business model changes.

 What finance looks like when budgeting actually works